brycewray/eleventy_solo/src/posts/2019/12/packing-up.md

 - Orders all the code appropriately to manage the dependencies.

 They can do even more than that, however.
 For just one example, webpack makes it easy to use [Typefaces](https://www.npmjs.com/package/typefaces) to install open-source Web typefaces.
-In fact, that's how I easily converted this site to first [Roboto](https://fonts.google.com/specimen/Roboto) (and [Roboto Mono](https://fonts.google.com/specimen/Roboto+Mono) for the code examples you'll see here and there), and later [Public Sans](https://fonts.google.com/specimen/Public+Sans).
-Normally, it can be challenging to add Web "fonts" to one's site without depending on another separate site (*e.g.*, Google Fonts); but Typefaces---created by Gatsby's Kyle Matthews---works with webpack to make it a relative piece of cake.
+In fact, that's how I easily converted this site to first [Roboto](https://fonts.google.com/specimen/Roboto) (and [Roboto Mono](https://fonts.google.com/specimen/Roboto+Mono) for the code examples you'll see here and there), and later [Public Sans](https://fonts.google.com/specimen/Public+Sans).[^BacktoSys] Normally, it can be challenging to add Web "fonts" to one's site without depending on another separate site (*e.g.*, Google Fonts); but Typefaces---created by Gatsby's Kyle Matthews---works with webpack to make it a relative piece of cake.

+[^BacktoSys]: A few months later, I decided to [revert](/posts/2018/10/web-typography-part-2) to using system "fonts" to add a little more performance and avoid the [Flash of Unstyled Content](https://en.wikipedia.org/wiki/Flash_of_unstyled_content) (FOUC) effect during Web "font"-loading.

 So, I hope, that explains bundlers.
 Now, where was I?
 Oh, yeah&nbsp;.&nbsp;.&nbsp;.